TheDataCubator/tableau_complete_project_e2e/README.md

 ```
 tableau_complete_project_e2e/
 │
 ├── datasets/                    # Raw datasets used for the project (ERP and CRM data)
-|
+│
 ├── docs/                        # Project documentation and architecture details
-│   ├── diagrams                        # contains Dashboard images and project workflow
+│   ├── diagrams/                # Dashboard images and project workflow diagrams
-│   ├── icons                           # shows set of icons used in the dashboards
+│   └── icons/                   # Icons used in the dashboards
 │
-│── analyze_requirements                # contains business requirements, color scheme and project workflow
+├── analyze_requirements/        # Business requirements, color scheme, and project workflow
-|
+│
-|── building_charts                     # contains Calculated Field and Tooltip formulas that are placed inside the chart name sub-folder
+├── building_charts/             # Calculated field and tooltip formulas, organized by chart
-|
+│
-|──building_dashboard                   #
+├── building_dashboard/          # Information on assembling the final dashboards
 │
 ├── README.md                    # Project overview and instructions
-├── LICENSE                             # License information for the repository
+└── LICENSE                      # License information for the repository
 ```
 ---
 ## ✨Tip